 The baby was whining a bit, so I was hopeful that meant it was getting enough air.
 But it wasn’t full blown crying yet.
 Pete ran in and pulled the baby up further to my chest, but I was afraid the cord would come out and didn’t want to hold the baby too high up.
 I remembered Sully had a short cord so I was being overly cautious about this.
 For a split second in time we both remembered we didn’t know the sex of the baby yet, and we took a moment to find out: it was a boy!
 This brief moment of surprise and excitement immediately was overtaken by our panicking about getting the baby to breathe.
 Pete thought the baby looked blue, and while I screamed at him to ask the 911 operator what to do to make the baby breathe, he tried to take instructions on what to do.
 He used his finger to clear the baby’s mouth and this seemed to help the baby breathe a little easier.
 His whines got a little louder, but he wasn’t full blown crying just yet.
 Within minutes the paramedics arrived at the house.
 They were finally able to clear the airways the rest of the way and the baby cried loudly.
 He looked perfect and healthy.
 I couldn’t believe he was here and everything was just fine.

-The paramedics cut the umbilical cord and then helped move me to the floor before I delivered the placenta.
+The paramedics cut the umbilical cord and then helped me to the floor of the bathroom before I delivered the placenta.
 It came out pretty easily about 10 minutes after the baby was born.
 They helped me up on a stretcher, and we got into the ambulance.
 They wrapped the baby in a space blanket which made me cringe.
 This was definitely not the type of care I was planning for my baby to have after birth.
 I nursed him while we drove to the hospital.
+He latched on like a champ!
 The driver had refused to take us to the birth center.
 Pete was driving separately with Sully and had been in contact with the midwife, who had said we could come to the birth center, but the driver seemed to think they were not authorized to take me there (they were).
 I was out of the loop on what the plan was supposed to be, so I didn’t argue with him until I had a chance to speak with the midwife.
 At this point it was too late, though, and I was checked into the hospital.

 Just under two hours went by from the moment I woke up until the baby was born.
 I think I basically woke up in the pushing stage of labor.
 I never had painful contractions and I never saw my water break.
 The only indication of labor I had was the bloody show I had minutes before the baby crowned.
 I was only 37 weeks along so I was not expecting the baby to arrive just yet.
 It was truly shocking the way he arrived so fast and relatively easily.
 I expected my second labor to go faster than Sully’s did, but this labor experience was not on my radar whatsoever!

 After we got to the hospital, we decided on a name.
 Waylon Archer Browne.
 He was 6lbs 9oz and 19.25 inches.
 Perfect, healthy baby!
 My recovery this time around has been SO much faster and better than it was with Sully’s birth.
 We are loving this new little addition to the family.
 While it was pretty special that Waylon was born at home, I do wish there had not been so much fear surrounding the situation.
-I wish I had been more prepared and in control.
+I wish I had been more prepared.
 I am really sad to not have photos from his birth.
 I also missed out on birthing at the birth center where I had Sully, which holds a special place in my heart.
 But, Waylon’s birth story is so wild and so special in its own way, and I can’t wait to share it with him when he is older.
 It’s also really cool that Sully was present for it, and he didn’t seem to find it scary at all, thankfully.

 Here’s the little guy, enjoying life outside my belly!